Tips and Tricks to Get Your Renters to Renew Their Lease

 Care the Extra Mile

 Making your tenants feel cared for is about more than just keeping in touch.
-Send them a holiday card, let them know you're grateful when they've been there for a few years, and remember their kids and pets (write them down if you have to).
+Send them a holiday card, let them know you're grateful when they've been there for a few years, and remember their kids' and pets' names (write them down if you have to).
 These gestures show tenant appreciation and can encourage renewals.

-If you have a good tenant, then they may know someone who would be a good tenant themselves.
+If you have a good tenant, then they may know someone else who would be a good tenant.
 So, incentivize your tenant to refer the person who they think would be a good fit for one of your properties.

 Your incentives can be a month's rent, gift cards, or cash.
 Whatever you decide, make sure to publicize your plan once it's in place.